We have five factories and 19 years of experience in plant extracts

 7.5.
 Antioxidant Protection

-The antioxidant properties of Citrus bioflavonoids also extend to the cardiovascular system.
+The antioxidant properties of citrus bioflavonoids also extend to the cardiovascular system.
 They can protect the heart and blood vessels from oxidative stress, which is a major contributor to heart diseases.

 7.6.
 Supporting Healthy Heart Muscle